America Is on Track for a Million Coronavirus Cases a Day, and at Least 800,000 Deaths, by the End of 2020

 Meanwhile, NIH infectious diseases chief Anthony Fauci recently told a congressional panel that if the trajectory of coronavirus spreads at its current rate, we could soon see 100,000 new confirmed cases per day in the U.S. And Robert Redfield, director of the U.S. Centers for Disease Control and Prevention, warns the national confirmed test count represents no more than 10 percent of actual cases.
 That means there could actually be a million news cases every day by the end of the year.

 And according to Columbia University epidemiologist Jeffrey Shaman, “From early studies of the novel virus, we knew that without control, the virus would be capable of infecting 50 percent or more of Americans.”
 Why?
 Because a highly transmissible virus like SARS-CoV-2 spreads exponentially.
 That means if three people are infected, in a few days, without proper controls, they will each potentially infect three others.
-Then each of those nine newly infected people will, in turn infect three more - and each of those 27 people, and so on until we have a massive outbreak.
-These were precisely the assumptions made by Drs.
-Marc Lipsitch at Harvard, Michael Osterholmother at the University of Minnesota and other public health experts.
+Then each of those nine newly infected people will in turn infect three more—and each of those 27 people, and so on until we have a massive outbreak.
+These were precisely the assumptions made by Marc Lipsitch at Harvard, Michael Osterholmother at the University of Minnesota, and other public-health experts.

 So let’s do the math.

-If half of us acquire any form of the infection, from essentially no symptoms to very serious outcomes, that would mean at least 160 million coronavirus infected Americans.
-Best estimates are that about 15% will need hospital care.
-And even if significantly less than 1% of Covid-19 infected individuals do not survive, we could see at least 800,000 deaths from the raging outbreak.
+If half of us acquire any form of the infection, from essentially no symptoms to very serious outcomes, that would mean at least 160 million coronavirus-infected Americans.
+Best estimates are that about 15 percent will need hospital care.
+And even if significantly less than 1 percent of COVID-19-infected individuals do not survive, we could see at least 800,000 deaths from the raging outbreak.

 Some states, like California, have just announced that it will stop reopening and even roll back the relaxation of some of the restrictions that had been in place.
-Other states, like Florida, continue to reopen businesses and relax restrictions as if the news hasn’t reached Governor DeSantis that Covid-19 is totally out of control across the Sunbelt.
+Other states, like Florida, continue to reopen businesses and relax restrictions, as if the news hasn’t reached Gov. Ron DeSantis that COVID-19 is totally out of control across the Sun Belt.

 In the other extreme, we could basically continue the “reopening” process and pretend that we’re getting back to some sort of normal state, more or less following the president’s delusional misrepresentation of the pandemic reality that diminished the effect of governor’s shutdowns and put us in this predicament in the first place.
 If that’s where we’re headed, we’ll need to be prepared for millions of new patients, increasing fatalities, and a wide array of unanticipated COVID-19-related illnesses and complications.

-But wouldn’t that number be reduced if, as we’re already seeing, the age of those infected with Coronavirus is truly heading downward -- now averaging about 40 years of age -- compared to 55 years just four months ago?
+But wouldn’t that number be reduced if, as we’re already seeing, the age of those infected with coronavirus is truly heading downward —now averaging at about 40 years old—compared to 55 years just four months ago?
 Maybe.
-But there are still millions of older and vulnerable individuals in the population who would be susceptible to getting extremely sick, infected by countless “disease spreaders”, people who have eschewed masks and physical separation as a matter of principle or, worse, as a way of showing support for Donald Trump.
+But there are still millions of older and vulnerable individuals in the population who would be susceptible to getting extremely sick, infected by countless “disease spreaders”— people who have eschewed masks and physical separation as a matter of principle or, worse, as a way of showing support for Donald Trump.

 It’s true that hundreds of labs across the globe are working on medications to treat SARS-CoV-2.
 But the likeliest effective candidates will be directed to the sickest patients in ICUs and on ventilators.